How to Fix ‘sudo apt-get command not found’ on macOS

 xcode-select --install

-4. The installation will ask for Return (Enter) key and password for confirmation.
+4. During installation, press Return and enter your password for confirmation.

 Successfully installed message